PaulSlocum/3dplayer/README.md

 # 3dplayer

-A Javascript web audio player with a stylized 3D compact disc player interface that includes visual and audio effects.
-Uses WebGL and Web Audio.
-The project is fully working but the API and details and still being adjusted.
+A Javascript audio player with a stylized 3D compact disc player interface that includes visual effects and audio effects.
+It uses WebGL and Web Audio and works in all modern browsers.
+The project is fully working but the API and details are still being finalized.

 [>> LINK TO WORKING PROJECT DEMO PAGE <<](https://paulslocum.github.io/3dplayer/)